UNINETTSigma2/documentation/development/arm_perf.md

 of real-world applications, and hence on the applicability of the entire analysis.

-In practice, the significance of this overhead **cannot be observed** by simply measuring the total execution time of profiled and non-profiled runs to see how much the profiling slowed down our application:
+In practice, this overhead **cannot be estimated** by simply measuring the total execution time of profiled and non-profiled runs to see how much the profiling slowed down our application:

 ```
 $ time mpirun <program>